Leo-Ace/Project-India_Sem1/README.md

 ## Config owlcarosel
 You need to inject a global window.jQuery first.

-In node-modules directory: react-script -> config -> webpack.config.js
+In node-modules directory: react-scripts -> config -> webpack.config.js

 plugins: [